Burnaby Village Museum: History

 Founded in 1971, the museum was originally known as the Heritage Village.
 It has grown from a 4.3 acre site with a small number of displays, to a 10 acre heritage site and major attraction in Metro Vancouver.

 On November 19, 1971, the official opening of the museum took place, officiated by Roland Michener, then governor general of Canada.
 Over 15,000 visitors attended the museum during its special three-day opening.
 It opened for its first season in 1972, and included several shops located in replica buildings on the main street, and the "manor house" (the 1922 home of the Bateman family, today known as Elworth).
 Livestock was part of the display, including horses who were shod in the blacksmith shop.
 An early promotional brochure promised visitors they would be able to "smell the burning hoof."

 In 1975, the B.C.
 Society of Model Engineers opened a model railway at the Village.
 The same year, a Chinese Herbalist display was opened, and a 1911 bachelor's house built by Burnaby resident Tom Irvine was moved to the site.

 In 1976, the Royal Bank building from Britannia Beach was moved to the Village, as well as a 1927 Burnaby heritage building set up as a real estate and surveyor's office.
-In partnership with the Japanese-Canadian Citizens Association, an ofuru (Japanese bathhouse) display was opened at the Village in 1977.
-The replica ofuru was built to commemorate the arrival in B.C. of the first Japanese immigrant in 1877.
+In partnership with the Japanese-Canadian Citizens Association, an ofuro (Japanese bathhouse) display was opened at the Village in 1977.
+The replica ofuro was built to commemorate the arrival in B.C. of the first Japanese immigrant in 1877.
 The Vorce B.C.
 Electric railway station was also acquired in 1977.

 In 1979, the Heritage Village became the set for the Canadian/German co-production of the 26-part TV series Huckleberry Finn and His Friends.

 In 1984, the museum's name was changed from "Heritage Village" to "Burnaby Village Museum" to reflect its role as Burnaby's community museum.
 Iredale Partnership was hired in 1985 to create an expansion concept for Burnaby's Municipal Council to consider.
 The plan was completed in 1986, and accepted by Council in 1987.
 At that time, the site was expanded to approximately 9 acres, with new lands across Deer Lake Brook made available to the museum to expand, and to create a new entrance facility and administration building.